alexellis/pi_zero_stock/README.md

 * Start `redis-server`
 * `npm start` in both folders.

+Set up a hosts entry in /etc/hosts for redis to localhost, or set the environmental variable 'REDIS' to localhost before starting any of the nodes processes.

 #### Supported endpoints:

 I've implemented endpoints for the following UK stores: